 Competency Based Diploma Completion Requirements

-- Obtain a minimum score of Educational Functioning Level 5 (Grade Equivalency of 9.0-12.9) on the Test of Adult Basic Education (TABE) in two of the following subject areas: Reading, Language, or Math.
+- Obtain a minimum score of Educational Functioning Level 4 (Minimum scale scores:563 for Reading and 577 for Total Mathematics) on the Test of Adult Basic Education (TABE) in two of the following subject areas: Reading, Language, or Math.

 College & Career Readiness Standards – All students will receive instruction in reading, writing, and math aligned with the College and Career Readiness Standards required by the Office of Career, Technical and Adult Education.